SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 - **Integration with Hardware:** Embedded systems are tightly integrated with hardware components, such as sensors, actuators, and communication interfaces.

 **Examples of Embedded Systems:**
-- **Consumer Electronics:** Smartphones, tablets, televisions, gaming consoles, digital cameras
+- **Consumer Electronics:** digital cameras, VR Headsets, coffee machine
 - **Automotive:** Engine control units, anti-lock brake systems, infotainment systems
 - **Industrial Automation:** Programmable logic controllers (PLCs), robotics, factory automation systems
 - **Medical Devices:** Pacemakers, defibrillators, medical imaging equipment
 - **Internet of Things (IoT):** Smart home devices, wearable technology, industrial IoT

 **Programming Embedded Systems:**
-Programming embedded systems requires a deep understanding of hardware and software interactions.
+Programming embedded systems requires a deep **understanding of hardware and software interactions**.
 Common programming languages for embedded systems include:
 - **C:** A widely used language for embedded systems due to its efficiency and low-level control.
 - **C++:** Object-oriented programming language that can be used for more complex embedded systems.
 - **Assembly Language:** Provides direct control over hardware but is more complex to program.